powernusa/titanic-eda/README.md

 - categorical vs numerical comparisons
 - exploratory visualization and storytelling

-For more advanced, interactive visualizations (D3.js, GSAP), see my portfolio projects at **mydataaijournal.com**.
+For more advanced, interactive visualizations, see my portfolio projects at **mydataaijournal.com**.

 ---